-Learners develop comprehension skills

-Learners develop critical reading skills.
+- Learners develop comprehension skills - Learners develop critical reading skills.

-Learners reflect on the contexts in which texts are set, for example, those relating to social and cultural situations or experiences.

-Learners develop their own viewpoints supported by textual evidence and recognising that there are different interpretations that other readers could make.

-Learners analyse and evaluate how language, form and structure inform and impact on their reading of texts.
-Learners develop critical and comparative understanding of texts.

-Learners develop writing skills.
+- Learners reflect on the contexts in which texts are set, for example, those relating to social and cultural situations or experiences. - Learners develop their own viewpoints supported by textual evidence and recognising that there are different interpretations that other readers could make. - Learners analyse and evaluate how language, form and structure inform and impact on their reading of texts. - Learners develop critical and comparative understanding of texts. - Learners develop writing skills.

-Exam Component 2: Exploring poetry and Shakespeare (02)
+Exam Component 2: Post-1914 prose/drama, 19th Century prose and unseen poetry (02)